If you're on a quest to explore the seafood menu, eel would be definitely on the list.

 It doesn't have a strong fishy smell and has a gentle texture.

-This eel is mainly used to make sushi because of its soft meat.
+This eel is mainly used to make sushi because of its soft meat - see eel sushi taste guide for how it performs in sushi preparations.

 In comparison, saltwater eel, also called anago, is chewier than unagi and has a lower protein content.